 Pregnancy can still seem like it is all about the mom, but it is so important for dads to be part of the experience.
-Of course, the physical aspects of pregnancy are experienced only by the mom, but there is more to pregnancy than the physical part.
-There is also emotional preparation that happens during pregnancy which is important for dads to be part of.
+Only moms go through the physical aspects of pregnancy, but dads play a vital role in other areas.

-- Prepare emotionally: It is just as important for dads as it is for moms to be emotionally ready when having a baby.
+• Prepare emotionally: It is just as important for dads as it is for moms to be emotionally ready when having a baby.
 Nine months gives time for dads to read about babies and what to expect, particularly if being around young children will be a new experience.
-Engage in all parts of the pregnancy including accompanying your partner on doctor’s visits; shopping for baby items; helping to paint or decorate the baby’s room; setting up the crib; talking about names, etc. The more engaged you are in the process, the more a part of things you will feel.
+Engage in all parts of the pregnancy including having honest conversations about your concerns and discussing how your relationship might change after the baby arrives.
+The more engaged you are in the process, the more a part of things you will feel.

-- Talk about your worries: We think of pregnancy as a happy time, but many dads find that it brings on concerns about finances (particularly if you are moving from two paychecks to one); about the baby’s and mother’s health; about how you will handle the new responsibilities and on and on.
+• Talk about your worries: We think of pregnancy as a happy time, but many dads find that it brings on concerns about finances (particularly if you are moving from two paychecks to one), about the baby’s and mother’s health, about how you will handle the new responsibilities, and so on.
 Talk with your partner about your worries.
 You may also want to talk to other new dads about any tips about having a baby.
 Reaching out for help and support is a sign of strength.

-- Be proactive: Because the physical demands fall on moms, your partner may especially appreciate if you are proactive in offering help around your home and/or any help related to the pregnancy or with preparing for the baby.
+• Be proactive: Because the physical demands fall on moms, your partner may especially your offers of help around the home and/or any help related to the pregnancy or with preparing for the baby.
 Don’t wait to be asked, and look for places you can make a difference.